microprediction/timemachines/docs/composition.md

 ### Residual chaser factory
 The [residual_chaser_factory](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/composition/residualcomposition.py) allows you to use a skater f2 to predict the errors of f1, thus creating a potentially more accurate skater than f1.
+It also illustrates composition.

 You can use it like this: